The Best Fly Fishing Movies in 2023

 Low And Clear is another great fly fishing film that tells the story of two friends who used to go on fishing trips together all the time but have lost touch over the years.
 They decide to go on one last adventure together to catch up in their home waters of Colorado.

-What they discover during their trip is how different they have both become over the years and their views on both the world and fly fishing are now very different.
+What they discover during their trip is how different they have become over the years.
+Their views on the world and fly fishing are now very different.

-During the film, you will be taken into the stunning scenery of Colorado and get to see some excellent fly fishing too as they catch trout in some of the prettiest waters around.
+During the film, you will be taken through the stunning scenery of Colorado and witness excellent fly fishing as the fishermen catch trout in some of the prettiest waters around.

 Atlantic Salmon – Lost At Sea